 Do not forget to check out our comprehensive article breaking down the top defamation lawyers and law firms in the United States!

 Get Started With an Experienced Ohio Defamation Attorney Today

 Our experienced online defamation attorneys are here to help, whether you are located in Ohio or on the other side of the globe.
 With more than 350 defamation cases under our belt, we know what it takes to win a defamation lawsuit.

 “Minc law, and specifically Melanie, was a huge help during a very frustrating situation.
 They responded to my inquiry and handled my issue very quickly.
 They were easy to work with and attended to my issue without any judgment.
 I am very grateful for the work of Minc Law.”

 ANM, Nov 28, 2019

 We believe in empowering others with legal knowledge and transparency.
 That is why we provide a free Legal Resource Center and clearly outline what you can expect when working with us – from pricing to what you can expect during a consultation.

 To learn more about what sets Minc Law apart, check out our article, “5 Reasons Why You Should Choose Minc Law.”
 We also recommend checking out our Pricing page and the article “Thinking About Contacting Minc Law?
 Here’s What to Expect” to help you make an informed decision.

-If you would like to schedule a free, no-obligation consultation, you can reach out by calling us at (216) 373-7706, speaking with a Chat Representative, or filling out our contact form.
+If you would like to schedule a free, no-obligation consultation with an intake specialist, you can reach out by calling us at (216) 373-7706, speaking with a Chat Representative, or filling out our contact form.